yaziderman/cofarmer-react/README.md

 # cofarmer-react
-A Front-end React based application or the CoFarmer Project
+A Front-end React based application for the CoFarmer Project